|Water-wise Oriental Poppies make a striking backdrop for other plants (Papaver orientale). Photo credit: F.D. Richards Flickr CC BY-SA 2.0|

 Select water-wise perennials for the appropriate USDA Plant Hardiness Zone, amount of sun or shade the particular location receives, and mature plant size.
 A carefully planned perennial bed can provide years of satisfaction, long lasting color, and reduced water use.

-The following publications include plant lists of plant characteristics you might want for your landscape:
+The following publications include plant lists of plant characteristics you might want to use in your landscape:

 Colorado - Xeriscaping: Perennials and Annual Flowers